bmanders716/bmanders716.github.io/cookbook.md

                Half a cucumber.
                2 pints of white stock.
                The yolks of 3 eggs.
-               º of a pint of cream.
+               Ï†Øf a pint of cream.
                The crust of a French roll.
-               Ω†oz. of butter.
+               Ì†Øz. of butter.

 _Method._--Wash the lettuce, taragons, and chervil well, and shred them finely.

 Peel the cucumber, and shred it also finely.

-Melt the butter, and gently _sautÈ_ the vegetables in it for five minutes, taking care they do not discolour.
+Melt the butter, and gently _sautÈü†the vegetables in it for five minutes, taking care they do not discolour.

 Boil the stock in another saucepan, and, when boiling, pour it on to the